otayfuroglu/deepQM/README.md

 ### a) Ignoring solvent effects

 After MD simulations for protein-ligand aqueous complex (PLS), MD frames can be extracted by using Gromacs trjconv with -sep command in to seperate files.
-An example MD simulation with trajectory and index file can be found [here]().
+An example can be found [here](tests/PL/).
 It is better to create a directory for these frames.
 We have to make sure periodic boundary condition is removed from trajectory

 ```
 mkdir pdb_pro_lig